This is our review of the best dog agility equipment sets in 2023.

 Once you graduate from the agility starter kit, you might start thinking competitively!
-This agility kit will likely appeal to dog owners looking to get their canines navigating tunnels while getting some exercise.
+This agility kit will likely appeal to dog owners looking to get their canines navigating professional dog tunnels while getting some exercise.

 - There’s a fair amount of assembly required – put some time aside

-What dog agility equipment set is complete without a brilliant training jump hoop?
+What agility equipment set is complete without a brilliant training jump hoop?
 This is a tyre hoop with brilliantly low shipping weight and a great alternative to a solid bar jump; it should help to get those paws off the ground in no time.

 - The spikes provided in the carrying bag may not be the sturdiest

-There are loads of types of dog agility equipment.
+There are loads of types of dog agility gear.
 It is best to start with basic dog agility jumps and move on to the more challenging obstacles.
 Still, some excellent agility starter kits are available, including the dog poles and hoops.

 Dog agility jumps come in various styles, including simple bar, double and triple combinations, hoop jumps that can arrive in plastic, or even tyres, which the pup has to jump through – and there are long doggy jumps, too.